Fake Law Firms: How They Work

 It is no wonder that when you crack open a phone book or search for a lawyer online, you are going to come up with a multitude of listings.
 With such a wide range of firms and professionals to choose from it can be a taunting jungle to weed through.

-Let's look at some fraudulent practices.
-Meanwhile, please share your experience in the Comments section so we can create a list with fake law firm names.
+Let’s look at some fraudulent practices.
+Meanwhile, please share your experience in the comments section (report cases like the Holland and Lieberman Lawsuit Scam) so we can create a list with fake law firm names.

 Scenario 1: Impersonating Real Law Offices